acozine/network-engine/README.md

 [![network-engine Ansible Galaxy Role](https://img.shields.io/ansible/role/25206.svg)](https://galaxy.ansible.com/ansible-network/network-engine/)

 This role provides the foundation for building network roles by providing modules and plugins that are common to all Ansible Network roles.
-All of the artifacts in this role can be used independent of the platform that is being managed.
+The role is platform-agnostic - all of the artifacts in this role can be used on any Ansible-managed network platform.

 To use this role, install it from [Galaxy](https://galaxy.ansible.com/ansible-network/network-engine/).
 To find other roles maintained by the Ansible Network team, see our [Galaxy Profile](https://galaxy.ansible.com/ansible-network/).